 Hair Styling for Special Occasions

 Being a bride is something of a wild ride.
-No sooner is the ring on your finger than you’re already mentally booking venus, plating entrees, and trying to picture how you’ll look sashaying down the aisle.
-How are you going to do you hair?
+No sooner is the ring on your finger than you’re already mentally booking venues, plating entrees, and trying to picture how you’ll look sashaying down the aisle.
+How are you going to do your blonde or dark brown hair?
 It’s a high stress day for your mane, which will have to look beautiful in photos and last through every last song in the current Top 40.
+If choosing a wedding hairstyle and a wedding hairstylist are on your short list of to-dos, let us make that decision really easy for you—no last minute DIYs in the bathroom here!

 Before any pinning or curling can take place, you’ll need to make the most challenging decision of all: Who do you want to style your hair?
 We always lean toward an artist who’s known you for years.
 He or she will undoubtedly have an understanding of what you like and an ability to help you feel like yourself in the midst of giant, spinning wedding industrial complex.

-However, it may be that you’re envisioning a very specific style that your chosen pro doesn’t have much experience in.
+However, it may be that you’re envisioning a very specific style that your go-to pro doesn’t have much experience in weddings specifically.
 If that’s the case, use social media and community review sites to zero in on an artist who specializes in bridal hair.

 One enormous factor to consider is your budget.
 Stylists exist at all price tiers, which means it’s up to you to find one who won’t cut into your peony bouquet money.
 The decision might feel overwhelming, but Dyer recommends setting a top three list of spending priorities soon after getting engaged.
 If hair is in your top three, you’ll know it’s worth the extra money.